ralphcook/Vitruvius/README.md

 resulting map would have a blank tile at that location.

 Vitruvius will save and read files containing Drag and Drop maps or Glyphy Tool text, and also generate HTML for the images from either tool.
+The complete "Help" text is available in the project at src/main/java/org/rc/vitruvius/ui/VitruviusHelp.html